 "Editor's Note: It is FFS what should be the asserted PLMN-ID if the NF has not included the PLMN-ID header and the SEPP serves multiple PLMN-IDs."

 CT4 answer:

+cSEPP can determine the source PLMN ID e.g. using the following approaches:

-SEPP derive the source PLMN ID from the PLMN ID indicated in the TLS certificate received from the sending NF.
+cSEPP derives the source PLMN ID from the PLMN ID indicated in the TLS certificate received from the sending NF (with direction communication between the sending NF and cSEPP).

-indirect communication between the sending NF and SEPP, the SCP in the source PLMN may derive the source PLMN ID from the PLMN ID indicated in the TLS certificate received from the sending NF and insert the in the outgoing HTTP request it sends towards SEPP.
+When using indirect communication between the sending NF and cSEPP, the SCP in the source PLMN may derive the source PLMN ID from the PLMN ID indicated in the TLS certificate received from the sending NF and insert the header in the outgoing HTTP request it sends towards cSEPP.

 Alternatively, in network deployments where different SCPs would be used for different PLMN IDs, the SCP may insert the PLMN ID it is serving in the outgoing HTTP request towards the sending SEPP.

+cSEPP derives the source PLMN ID from topological network information (e.g. source IP address of the incoming HTTP request);

-SEPP may be configured to one PLMN ID.
+If cSEPP cannot determine the source PLMN ID, cSEPP may be configured to insert one default PLMN ID.

+A different cSEPP can be deployed per source PLMN ID.
+Each cSEPP advertises one source PLMN ID to pSEPP per N32 connection.
+The sending NF or SCP discovers and selects the cSEPP based on the source PLMN ID of the HTTP request.

+Likewise, the pSEPP can determine the source PLMN ID to insert in the header (if none is received in the HTTP request) e.g. using the following approaches:

+using the PLMN ID received in the TLS certificate received from the cSEPP, or locally configured in pSEPP, or received from cSEPP in the N32-c handshake request;

+If pSEPP cannot determine the specific source PLMN ID to insert, for an N32 connection supporting multiple source PLMN IDs (of a given PLMN), pSEPP may be configured per operator policies to insert one default source PLMN ID (of that PLMN).

 2nd editor's note: